Queries

 Search and view queries

-As with other Functions, you can search for and manage your queries in the Ontology Manager.
-You can search over the query name or the API name.
+As with other functions, you can search for and manage your queries in Ontology Manager.
+You can search for the query name or the API name.
+In the example above, the queries are getReschedulableAircraftCount for the API name and countAircraftTakingOffAfter for the query name, respectively.

 Search for queries in the Ontology Manager

-You may need to update the functions.json file in your repository to enable queries by setting the enableQueries property to true:
+When using TypeScript v1 functions, you may need to update the functions.json file in your repository to enable queries by setting the enableQueries property to true:

 Copied!